Academic Primary Supervisors and Co-supervisors

 Dr. Castelletti is co-author of two international books on integrated water resources management, and more than 150 publications in international journals, book chapters and conference proceedings.
 He is Associate Editor of Water Resources Research, the Journal of Water Resources Planning and Management, Environmental Modelling and Software, and Socio-environmental System Modelling.

-Dr. Dave Huitema is Professor of Environmental Policy at the Netherlands Open University and the Institute for Environmental Studies (IVM) at the Vrije Universiteit Amsterdam.
+Dr. Dave Huitema is Professor of Environmental Policy at the Netherlands Open University and Professor of Public Administration and Policy at Wageningen University.

 Huitema and his group of colleagues focus on the adaptability of policy systems.
 For policy systems to be adaptable, learning needs to take place and agency needs to be developed to translate learning in policy change.
 This is why the team is analyzing for example the role of experiments, evaluation, and entrepreneurs in learning and policy innovation.

-Currently Huitema fullfils several academic roles.
-He is deputy chair of the Department of Environmental Policy Analysis (EPA) at the IVM, vice-chair of the Department of Science of the Faculty of Management, Science and Technology at the Netherlands Open University (OU), member of the Research Committee of the latter Faculty, and he is one of the coordinators of the OU research program on Safety and the City.
+Currently, Huitema fulfills several academic roles.
+He is the chair of the Public Administration and Policy Group at the Wageningen University & Research, vice-chair of the Department of Science of the Faculty of Management, Science and Technology at the Netherlands Open University (OU), member of the Research Committee of the latter Faculty, and he is one of the coordinators of the OU research program on Safety and the City.
 Huitema is member of the Governing Board of the Dutch National Research School for the Environmental Sciences (SENSE, representing the NL Open University), and he is a member of the editorial board of various academic journals (including "Ecology and Society" and “Global Environmental Change”).

 Miguel Angel Esteve Selma is professor of Ecology at University of Murcia , co-coordinator of the Sustainability Observatory and member of the Expert Commission of the Regional Observatory of Climatic Change in Murcia since its start in 2007.
 His main research lines include wetlands, ecology and water resources in arid environments, integrated management of coastal areas and coastal lagoons, effects of climate change on biodiversity of Mediterranean ecosystems, dynamic modelling of socio-ecological systems, particularly in arid systems and practical approaches to science-policy interface.
 He has leaded or participated in more than 40 research projects, including European projects dealing with coastal lagoons and their watersheds.
 He has more than 160 scientific publications on these topics.